Assistant Professor in Public Law, Fellow of Sidney Sussex College

 Teaching

-Stefan lectures on the Constitutional Law Paper and Human Rights Law Paper on the Law Tripos as well as the LLM courses on Advanced Public Law and Private Law and Human Rights.
+Stefan lectures on the Constitutional Law Paper and Human Rights Law Paper on the Law Tripos as well as the LLM course on Advanced Public Law.
 He supervises undergraduates in constitutional law and human rights, and PhD candidates in public law (including comparative), constitutional theory and legal methodology.
 In Oxford, Stefan lectured on the undergraduate Human Rights Law course and the BCL course Constitutional Principles of the EU.